omkathira/omkathira/README.md

 I'm a Computational Neuroscience & ML researcher interested in representation learning and ML systems engineering.

 Right now, my research is focused on drawing insights from cortical vision to design a deep learning model that learns interpretable visual representations.
-I also enjoy working on my own, from-scratch deep learning framework (currently wrapping my head around designing a Rust-based model compilation backend...).
+I also enjoy working on my own deep learning framework that I built from scratch (designing a Rust-based DL compiler for it at the moment!).

 Other stuff I'm actively exploring:
 * **Deep Learning Framework Design & Compiler Optimization**